aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

     }
 }
 ```

+The base Facade class calls the `getFacadeAccessor()` method and uses the returned `router` string to get an instance of `Illuminate\Routing\Router` class from the application container.
+Then it calls the `mixin` method that was called on the facade, on the `Illuminate\Routing\Router` class instance.

 Here is the `mixin` and `macro` methods of the `Illuminate\Support\Traits\Macroable` trait used by the `Illuminate\Routing\Router` service class: